Chemistry Page

 If nitro (-NO2) group is present in a given compound, then the IUPAC name of that compound is also written like the above rule.
 Write the name of the group before the name of the corresponding alkane and display the status number of the group by writing it.

-IUPAC name for nitro-group
+nitro-group IUPAC name

 IUPAC Nomenclature Rules